 # service --status-all # systemctl list-unit-files

-6. To manage services run systemctlcommand using the most important switches: start, stop, restart, reload, disable, enable, show, list-dependencies, is-enabled etc. followed by your service name.
+6. To manage services run the systemctl command using the most important switches: start, stop, restart, reload, disable, enable, show, list-dependencies, is-enabled, etc. followed by your service name.

 # systemctl -H remote_host start remote_service

-Step 2: Configuring Static IP and Set Hostname
+Step 2: Configuring Static IP Address on CentOS

 Although it can be done smoothly without disrupting your connectivity and activate connection after reboot.
-There is no way you can test it before reboot, if you only have a single NIC attached.
-Still I will present you the entire method and indicate the steps needed to be avoided in case you want to maintain your connectivity and test it afterwards.
+There is no way you can test it before reboot if you only have a single NIC attached.
+Still, I will present to you with the entire method and indicate the steps needed to be avoided in case you want to maintain your connectivity and test it afterward.

-9. Use the next template to edit file and make sure that ONBOOT statement is set on YES , BOOTPROTO is set to static or none and don’t change HWADDR and UUID values provided by default.
+9. Next, use the following network template to edit the file and make sure that the ONBOOT statement is set on YES, BOOTPROTO is set to static or none and don’t change HWADDR and UUID values provided by default.

 # nano /etc/resolv.conf